tvriesde/rdw-workshop-15-10/3. CalculatorWebAPI/README.md

 - Each operation should be exposed as a separate endpoint
 - The API should be documented using OpenAPI/Swagger
 - An Azure Devps pipeline should be created to build and test the application
-- The applicaton should run locally, use a simple script to test the endpoints, here copilot can help as well.
+- The application should run locally, use a simple script to test the endpoints, here copilot can help as well.

 Actual deployment is out of scope for this workshop.